Cream of Wheat Logo

 Cream of Wheat Logo 1998

 The logo was simplified and redesigned.
 Everything except the African-American chef disappeared from it.
 He’s holding a dish with a plate with steam coming out of it with one hand: a sign that the food is hot and fresh.
-The dark bow tie has been replaced by a red one.
+A red one has replaced the dark bow tie.
 But the cap and tunic remained the same.
-A pair of golden ears of wheat is depicted in front of the friendly smiling cook.
+A pair of golden wheat ears is depicted in front of the friendly, smiling cook.
 Around him are gray shadows better to distinguish the white clothing on a white background.
 The foreground is occupied by the brand’s name, done in blue letters with a gradient.
-The characters are large, capitalized, outlined in white.
+The characters are large, capitalized, and outlined in white.

 2020 – today